Reinforcement learning-based estimation for partial differential equations: General methodology

 \subsection{Reduced-order model}

-Since the high dimensionality of (\ref{eq:FODynamics}) renders online estimation impractical, it is customary to formulate a reduced-order model (ROM) of the dynamics \citep{rowley2017}.
-First, one chooses a suitable linearly independent set of modes $\{\vu_1, \dots, \vu_r\}$, where $\vu_i \in \mathbb{R}^n$, defining an $r$-dimensional subspace of $\mathbb{R}^n$ in which most of the dynamics is assumed to take place.
-Stacking these modes as columns of a matrix $\mU \in \mathbb{R}^{n \times r}$, one can then express $\vz_k \simeq \mU \vx_k$, where the reduced-order state $\vx_k \in \mathbb{R}^r$ represents the coordinates of $\vz_k$ in the subspace.
+Since the high dimensionality of (\ref{eq:FODynamics}) renders online estimation impractical, state estimators $\mathcal{E}$ are typically formulated based on a reduced-order model (ROM) of the dynamics \citep{rowley2017}.
+A popular approach to construct a ROM is first to choose a suitable linearly independent set of modes $\{\vu_1, \dots, \vu_r\}$, where $\vu_i \in \mathbb{R}^n$, defining an $r$-dimensional subspace of $\mathbb{R}^n$ within which most of the states $\vz_k$ are assumed to belong.
+Stacking these modes as columns of a matrix $\mU \in \mathbb{R}^{n \times r}$, one can then approximate the high-dimensional state as $\vz_k \simeq \mU \vx_k$, where the reduced-order state $\vx_k \in \mathbb{R}^r$ represents the coordinates of $\vz_k$ in the subspace.
 Finally, one finds a ROM for the dynamics of $\vx_k$, which is vastly cheaper to evolve than (\ref{eq:FODynamics}) when $r \ll n$.

 There exist various ways to find an appropriate set of modes $\mU$ and corresponding ROM for the dynamics of $\vx_k$ \citep{taira2017}.
 In this work, we employ the Dynamic Mode Decomposition (DMD), a purely data-driven algorithm that has found numerous applications in fields ranging from fluid dynamics to neuroscience \citep{schmid2010,kutz2016}.
 Importantly, we seek a single ROM to describe dynamics corresponding to various parameter values $\mu \in [\mu_1,\mu_2]$ since the state estimator that we will later construct based on this ROM does not have knowledge of $\mu$.